seuyou/sentiment/README.md

 Using different ways to encode words in our training data would get distinctive result, just as proposed by [Zhang](https://arxiv.org/abs/1510.03820)

-Here we should the evaluation losses and accuracies with the one-hot embedding and word2vec embedding
+Here we show the evaluation losses and accuracies with the one-hot embedding and word2vec embedding

 ## one-hot accuracy